DataHiveDevelopment/Laravel-Introspection/readme.md

 ## Heads up

-I will be splitting this repository into two parts to separate out the components for the authorization and resource servers.
-This package will remain, probably become archived, and two new packages created for the respective components.
-Advisories and links will be posted on this readme as necessary.
+This package has been split into two parts to separate out the components for the authorization and resource servers.
+This package will remain, probably become archived.

-Development builds and documentation are live!
+Development builds and documentation are now live!
 You can find them: https://github.com/DataHiveDevelopment/passport-introspection-docs

 # Introduction